AtreoP/AtreoP/README.md

 - 👋 Hi, I’m Atreo Pramanick
-- 👀 I’m interested in Competitive Programming and Android Development
+- 👀 I’m interested in Competitive Programming and Machine Learning
-- 🌱 I’m currently doing Android Development
+- 🌱 I’m currently doing Btech in CSE from SRM IST Ghaziabad
 - 💞️ I’m looking to collaborate on various projects
 - 📫 How to reach me via
 Email - atreo973@gmail.com
-Discord - Atreo#9575
 Whatsapp - 8448510797

 <!---